Travelling in the UK: where can I go on holiday?

 Where can I stay in Wales?

-You can now book holidays in self-contained accommodation.
+You can now book holidays in self-contained accommodation in areas that aren’t under local restrictions.

 What can I do in Wales?

-Restaurants and pubs with outdoor seating can now open in Wales.
+Restaurants and pubs are open in Wales until 10pm.

 Outdoor areas are also open, including beaches and national parks.